-The Batgirl Cycle is what Batgirl uses to travel around Gotham City, she accesses the bike from an old unused elevator, hidden behind a revolving wall in her apartment.
+Batgirl’s mode of travel around Gotham City.
+She accesses the bike from an old unused elevator, hidden behind a revolving wall in her apartment.
 The elevator lowers the cycle down to an alleyway where she zooms out of the wall and into the street.

 “One of the reasons I think they hired me because I had been a dancer.
 Howie Horwitz, who was the owner, and producer Bill Dozier both knew that.
 When I went into the office to talk to them, they also asked me if I had ever ridden a motorcycle, which indeed I had and owned one at the time.
 I did all of my stunts, and I also did all of the motorcycle riding.
 However, we never did any film mixing with rear screen projections.
 You never really saw me going fast down the street on that thing, as I recall, from a head-on point of view.
 I always was going somewhere, and they just filmed where ever I was going.”